Hotspot Lending Policy

 Any attempt to alter the configuration of the hotspot is strictly prohibited and may result in loss of borrowing privileges.

-Hotspots may be reserved via the online library catalog.
+Hotspots may be reserved online with a valid library card in good standing.

 Hotspots should be returned to the adult circulation desk at the Charlton Library.
 Do NOT place the hotspot in the book drop.